-Shares represented by properly executed proxies will be voted, unless such authority is withheld, for the election as directors of First Empire of the following eighteen (18) persons, to hold office until the 1995 Annual Meeting of Stockholders and until their successors have been elected and qualified.
-Each of the nominees listed below was elected at the 1993 Annual Meeting of Stockholders.
+Shares represented by properly executed proxies will be voted, unless such authority is withheld, for the election as directors of First Empire of the following nineteen (19) persons, to hold office until the 1997 Annual Meeting of Stockholders and until their successors have been elected and qualified.

+Each of the nominees listed below was elected at the 1995 Annual Meeting of Stockholders, except for Herbert L. Washington, who became a director on February 20, 1996.
 If any nominee for any reason should become unavailable for election or if a vacancy should occur before the election (which events are not expected), it is intended that the shares represented by the proxies will be voted for such other person as the Company's management shall designate.

 The principal occupation of each of the nominees for the last five years was substantially the same as is listed below.
-The information with respect to the nominees is as of March 1, 1994 and includes their affiliations with First Empire's subsidiary banks, Manufacturers and Traders Trust Company ("M&T Bank") and The East New York Savings Bank ("East New York"), and with First Empire's other subsidiaries.
+The information with respect to the nominees is as of March 4, 1996 and includes their affiliations with First Empire's subsidiary banks, Manufacturers and Traders Trust Company ("M&T Bank"), The East New York Savings Bank ("East New York") and M&T Bank, National Association ("M&T Bank, N.A."), and with First Empire's other subsidiaries.